-Learn about quantitative design in God's creation and develop skills to describe logical, physical, financial, and scientific phenomena from expert mathematicians.
-The applied mathematics major is designed to meet the increasing need for mathematicians in areas of science and technology and to prepare you for further graduate study in mathematics.
+An Applied Mathematics major prepares you to use applied and theoretical mathematics to solve quantitative problems in business, government, and technology.
+Learn about quantitative design in God's creation from expert mathematicians.
+The applied mathematics major is built to meet the increasing need for mathematicians in areas of science and technology and to prepare you for further graduate study in mathematics.

-Students learn mathematical concepts like the infinite, dimension, and mathematical certainty while seeking to know the mind of an orderly Creator.
-We also investigate how faith has shaped the development of quantitative disciplines.
+At Northwestern, you'll learn from Christ-centered professors with professional expertise.
+You'll study concepts including infinite, dimension, and mathematical certainty in a faith-based program.
+You'll also investigate how faith has shaped the development of quantitative disciplines.

 of seniors felt their major encouraged critical thinking